Neal Caffrey

 Housing Grants

-First-time homebuyers can access up to 4% cash assistance through the Kansas Housing Assistance Program.
-The program requires a credit score of at least 640 and serves households earning below area income limits.
-Maximum purchase prices range from $258,690 to $265,609 depending on location.
+First-time homebuyers can access up to 4% cash assistance through the Kansas Housing Assistance Program, expanding essential housing services for eligible households.
+The program requires a minimum credit score of 640 and serves families earning below area income limits, with maximum purchase prices ranging from $258,690 to $265,609, depending on location.

 Utility and Energy Assistance